CSIRO-Precision-Agriculture/pyprecag/docs/installation.rst

 It is recommended to install pyprecag in a virtual environment so that the dependencies do not cause issues with your system-level Python installation.

-Vesper Kriging is only supported on Windows platforms with the `Vesper <https://sydney.edu.au/agriculture/pal/software/vesper.shtml>`_ software installed.
+VESPER Kriging is only supported on Windows platforms with the `VESPER <https://sydney.edu.au/agriculture/pal/software/vesper.shtml>`_ software installed.

 Install via pip::